Minnesota ethanol producer ramping up production of industrial alcohol used in sanitizers

 “I haven’t seen ethanol prices this low since the mid-1990s,” said Brian Kletscher, CEO of Highwater Ethanol and current board president of the Minnesota Bio-Fuels Association, a trade group.

-None of Minnesota's 17 operating ethanol plants have temporarily shut down due to the current crisis.
-But like their peers across the Midwest's ethanol belt, they're contemplating cutting biofuel production if they haven't already.
+None of Minnesota’s 17 operating ethanol plants have temporarily shut down due to the current crisis.
+But like their peers across the Midwest’s ethanol belt, they are contemplating cutting biofuel production if they haven’t already.

 Highwater Ethanol in the southwestern Minnesota town of Lamberton cut output by 20% on March 19, Kletscher said.

-He said he's heard "rumblings" of other Minnesota ethanol plants doing the same.
+He said he has heard “rumblings” of other Minnesota ethanol plants doing the same.
 Throughout the country, the ethanol industry is trimming production by 20%, he said.
 Indeed, output will have to be curtailed if the ethanol storage system — tanks, even rail cars — fills up.

-Minnesota is the nation's fourth largest ethanol producer and hosts 17 operating biofuels plants.
-The ethanol sector is an important part of the state's agricultural economy.
+Minnesota is the nation’s fourth-largest ethanol producer and hosts 17 operating biofuels plants.
+The ethanol sector is an important part of the state’s agricultural economy.

 Under the U.S. Renewable Fuel Standard, most fuel sold as gasoline is required to include 10% ethanol.
 President Donald Trump’s administration has increased the number of ethanol hardship waivers for smaller refineries, incensing biofuel makers that say it cuts demand for their product.